GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/05.541-550/02.We-Know-Not-the-Time-When-He-Cometh/docs.md

 Rejoice in the hope of his coming,
 By waiting and watching for him.

-Refrain:
-Waiting and watching,
-Waiting and watching,
-Waiting and watching,
-Still waiting and watching for him.

 3.
 O Jesus, my loving Redeemer,
 Thou knowest I cherish as dear